Sources include –The Big Book of Kiwi Trivia

 - Kotuku on the West Coast is home to the Jack's Mill School Miniature Bungalow.
 In 1935 Edward Darracott was appointed headmaster of Kotuku School and he promoted experiential and hands on learning that he hoped would equip students with practical skills that would help them in adult life.
 Form 1 & 2 (11-12 year old) students were given the task of building, designing and furnishing a 3/4 size bungalow with support from trades people in the local community.
 The bungalow was completed in 1939 and was equipped with running water, electricity and appliances.
 The bungalow was used as the school's home economics room until the school closed in 1955.
 The Kotuku Heritage Society was formed to maintain the site and it is open for viewing on Sunday from 2-5pm by donation, or you can walk around the site at any time.
 (Sources: DOC website, "Heritage Places in the South Island" (NZ Historic Places Trust brochure) and visit to Kotuku School, October 2010).

-- One of the smallest libraries and post offices in NZ is in Glentunnel, the octagonal library was built in 1886.
+- One of the smallest libraries in NZ is in Glentunnel, the octagonal library was built in 1886.

 - Vacuum cleaner connoisseurs can see a collection of vacuum cleaners through the ages at the South Canterbury Museum on Perth Street in Timaru.
 (Source: Visit to the museum)